What is Embark?

 Does Embark help with abandoned puppies?

 Embark does not run a shelter for puppies purely because they can get sick from each other when kept in close quarters.
 Therefore we DON’T take puppies in.
 However we do help with veterinary care for these dogs if foster families require same.
 Embark requests and encourages foster caring, this is the safest and the most wholesome way to safe guard their lives and find homes through our adoption day.
-And revise the current point at No 6. with text below

 Does Embark help with re-homing puppies?